kelvin169/kelvinMwaniki/README.md

 ### Project 5 :[Python Automation]()
 #### In the process of automating in python , I came across some pretty good use case scenarios
+#### One of the use case for automation is by takin away the mundane tasks more so in everyday activities